sh3ngsh3ng/angular_intro/readme.md

         - Template Driven Forms
             - Hard to perform unit testing with template driven forms
             - If a lot of validation, template driven form not good
+            - Good for when form is simple and no unit testing needed.
         - Reactive Forms